License GuideSOC 39-5012

 How to Get a Cosmetologist License.

-Getting your license typically means following five steps.
-First, you'll complete accredited education in your field.
-Next, you pass either a national or state exam.
-Then you gain supervised experience on the job, with hour requirements varying by state.
-A background check comes next.
-Finally, you complete continuing education before each renewal.
-The exact hours, degrees, and experience thresholds differ across the 51 states, so check your specific state's rules early.
+You'll follow a similar path across most states.
+First, complete accredited education in your field.
+Next, pass a national or state exam.
+Then gain supervised experience under an established professional, with hours varying by state.
+You'll undergo a background check before licensure.
+Once licensed, you'll complete continuing education credits before each renewal.
+The specific requirements (education hours, degree level, experience length) differ by state, so check your state's board for exact thresholds.

 1